RawnieCole/01-GroupProject/README.md

 *From the Studio that brought you Weather Apps without local storage.*

-*From the developers of rudimentary Kanban Boards.*
+*From the developers of rudimentary Kanban Boards (Jacob Daughtry, Kristin Earnest, Grant Emerson, Joey Delapp, and Rawnie Coquat).*

 *Educated Experts at Vanderbilt Universities Coding Bootcamp have been orking with coordination, determination and edibles to bring you an exciting new product!*